Can’t get a job after sending hundreds of resumes that only get rejected by employers? I hear you.

-In this article, we’ll go through the 14 easily avoidable resume mistakes you need to know about before you apply to your next job.
+In this article, we’ll go through the 16 easily avoidable resume mistakes you need to know about before you apply to your next job, starting with the basics.

-People are still worried to show their personality in a resume.
+To me, failing to weave your personality in the document is honestly one of the top resume mistakes.
+People are still worried about showing their personality in a resume.
 They think it’s somewhat childish and unprofessional.
 They believe that this type of information is supposed to be written in a cover letter, but do employers even read cover letters anymore?

 Think about how many resumes those job recruiters are going to be reading.
 Then imagine your resume is exactly the same as everybody else – it’s difficult to distinguish you from the other applicants who have applied for the same position.

 Company Culture, the personality of a company, is being taken more and more seriously as a way to brand a company and keep employees happy.
-For employers, one of the ways to create a good company culture is to hire people that are similar or have similar interests.
+For employers, one way to create a good company culture is to hire people who are similar or have similar interests.
 That’s why they need to see more personality revealing sections in your resume – so make their job easier and present your charming self!

 There’s nothing wrong with exposing your character as long as you do it in a smart and authentic way.
 This is why creativity can be helpful – emphasize the unique experiences you have that others probably don’t.